Italia (airship): Search for wreckage

-The latest documented, targeted attempt to locate the wreckage of the Italia was carried out in 2018, ninety years after the crash.
+The latest documented, targeted attempt to locate the wreckage of Italia was carried out in 2018, ninety years after the crash.
 On 13 August 2018, a team of researchers with the PolarQuest2018 expedition reached the GPS coordinates of the first SOS message radioed by Giuseppe Biagi from the Red Tent and were aided by the fact that global climate change has greatly reduced the area of the North Atlantic Ocean that is typically covered by ice.
-After a short commemoration ceremony, the team on board deployed an innovative 3D multi-beam sonar device to search the seabed for any potential wreckage of the Italia (the same technology has successfully located other wreckage such as that of the USS Susan B. Anthony which sank off the coast of France in 1944).
+After a short commemoration ceremony, the team on board deployed an innovative 3D multi-beam sonar device to search the seabed for any potential wreckage of Italia (the same technology has successfully located other wreckage such as that of USS Susan B. Anthony, which sank off the coast of France in 1944).
 They scanned along the most probable search areas for the missing airship envelope, following the drift of the Red Tent.
 The search, however, produced no results.
-As of 2023, the remains of the Italia and her crew have never been found.
+As of 2025, no trace of Italia and her crew have been found.